seasonedfish/datareadingrequests/README.md

 ## Differences from building_data_requests
 For compatibility, datareadingrequests' function definitions are similar to those of building_data_requests.
 However, there are a few key differences between the two modules:
-- datareadingrequests has a more intuitive `get_value()`.
+- datareadingrequests' equivalent of `get_value()` is called `get_reading()`.
+This name is more reasonable because the object returned by this function consists of `value` and `units`.
-Instead of a tuple, its `get_value()` returns a DataReading namedtuple with fields `value` and `units`.
+- Instead of a tuple, `get_reading()` returns a DataReading namedtuple.
+This allows you to use the original tuple notation or the cleaner dot notation.
+Read more about namedtuples [here](https://realpython.com/python-namedtuple/).
-- datareadingrequests has a predictable, single return type for `get_value()`.
+- `get_reading()` has a predictable, single return type.
 With building_data_requests, `get_value()` could return a valid result or `None`.
-Here, it can only return a valid result; it raises an exception if the server returns no data.
+Here, `get_reading()` can only return a valid result; it raises an exception if the server returns no data.
 The reasoning for this is well-explained by williballenthin:
 > I've learned that *returning more than one type of data from a function is a recipe for trouble*.
 > For example, when a function can return a string *or* a list,